Pure-Happiness/Irregular-Sliding-Puzzle/README.md

 A sliding puzzle is a classic logic game where players rearrange shuffled tiles into the correct order by sliding them into empty spaces.

-**Irregular Sliding Puzzle** builds on this timeless challenge with a unique twist: fully customizable map shapes.
+**Irregular Sliding Puzzle** builds on this timeless challenge with a unique twist: fully customizable board shapes.
 Break free from traditional rectangular grids and experiment with diverse, user-defined layouts that heighten both challenge and variety.
 Perfect for puzzle enthusiasts seeking a fresh and innovative experience.

 ## System Requirements